waywardgeek/evil_maze/README.md

 infinite crayon, and can write on walls floors and doors, but you have no paper to make a map.
 Your job is to exit the maze in as little time as possible.
 The "random mouse" algorithm will eventually get you out, just by picking doors at random and going as fast as you can.
-However, it's runtime is exponential!
+However, the runtime is exponential!
 Even with a map, evil mazes where most doors take you back towards the start and away from the finish require O(n^2) time to solve.
-For a 21 room maze where every room has two doors, one leading toward the exit, and one leading back to the start, the random walk on average takes over 1,000,000 door transitions.
+For a 20 room maze where every room has two doors, one leading toward the exit, and one leading back to the start, the random walk on average takes over 1,000,000 door transitions.
 So, is there an algorithm like the ones we use to solve regular mazes that will get us out in O(n^2) time without a map?
 Yes.
-This algorithm solves the same 21 room maze in under 1,000 door transitions on average.
+This algorithm solves the same 20 room maze in under 500 door transitions on average.

 ![Image of evil maze](img/maze.jpg?raw=true "Evil Maze") Evil Maze Example